lukehalley/reduke/README.md

   - Branches - a branch was created for each feature
   - Regular commits.
   - Dev branch used with merge requests to keep all code on Dev & Master working.
-* **Register and Login**
-  - Added the option for the user to sign in user Google account using Google Sign In
-  - Used the users Google account email, username and profile picture to top of the navigation drawer.
-  - Using a Reduke placeholder for users logged in using Firebase Auth.
 * **CRUD Features**
   - Dynamic Edit/Update activity which shows/hides elements based on the type of type of the post the User is editing.
   - Link parsing, validates the entered URL for a URL post.
 Adds a HTTPS if the url doesnt include it.